Re-Used Props - Mobile Computers

 Cardassian desktop computer

-The Cardassian computer that Gul Madred is using in TNG: "Chain of Command" later appears on Baran's ship in TNG: "Gambit".
+The Cardassian computer that Gul Madred uses in TNG: "Chain of Command" is a modification of the standard TNG Starfleet monitor.
+It later appears on Baran's ship in TNG: "Gambit".
 The prop was repainted for its second appearance (curiously, in the new brown color it looks even more Cardassian).
-But considering that Baran is a pirate it would be easy to explain how he got his hands on a Cardassian computer.
+Considering that Baran is a pirate, it would be easy to explain how he got his hands on a Cardassian computer.
+However, Baran is only the first of many new users to come.

 In DS9: "Rejoined" Trill scientists take one of their monitors (among other equipment) aboard the Defiant for their wormhole experiment.
 The same monitor can be seen in "Sloan's mind" in DS9: "Extreme Measures".
 The other monitor in the latter scene is a variant of the TNG monitor.